AntonSol919/linkspace/dev/security.md

 The local LNS entries are (currently) unsigned.
 This means any proc can create a new entry and break assumptions about names.

+# Eval access
+Most of the time ABE expressions are trusted.
+But not always, so by default some are limited or disabled.

+By default expressions :
+- can't readhash from [#:0]
+- can't read ENV variables.
+- can read files in $LK_DIR/file/..

 # Eval - (currently irrelevant)
 ABE's "eval" and "encode" for a function/eval 'ID' visits scopes in order and attempt to resolve into a value.
 When this fails - it continues walking.